danielwagener/docs/addons/intercom/ConversationLinking.md

 is fully configurable.
 See the [here](ConversationLinkingConfiguration.md) on how to tweak it.

-### Link Intercom Conversation to JIRA Issue
+### Link Intercom Conversation to Jira Issue

-A link between an JIRA issue and an Intercom conversation can be established simply by pasting a conversation URL into the issue description or comments.
+A link between an Jira issue and an Intercom conversation can be established simply by pasting a conversation URL into the issue description or comments.

 1. Open the Intercom conversation you would like to link.
 1. Copy the URL from the browser's address bar.
    ![Copy Conversatio URL](/assets/addons/intercom/CopyConversationUrl.png)
-1. Open the JIRA issue you would like to link or create a new one.
+1. Open the Jira issue you would like to link or create a new one.
 1. Paste the URL into an issue comment, or add it to the issue description.
 1. Your conversation is now linked and you can find a Note with the issue reference posted to the Intercom conversation.

-### Unlink Intercom Conversation from JIRA Issue
+### Unlink Intercom Conversation from Jira Issue

-You can unlink an Intercom conversation by removing the conversation URL from the respective JIRA issue comment or description.
+You can unlink an Intercom conversation by removing the conversation URL from the respective Jira issue comment or description.
 After that no more updates will we sent to that conversation.

 ## Feature limitation